Tauseefk898/AMA/README.md

 ## Activity Monitoring Application for College Mini Project

+1. Download or Clone
+2. Extract the zip file
-1. Download the splashscr folder
+3. Move the splashscr folder to another location
-2. Open Netbeans
-3. In Netbeans go to file Click on 'Open Project'
+4. In Netbeans go to file Click on 'Open Project'
-4. Open this project edit , run , modify .
+5. Navigate and Open "splashscr"